Saint Non: Veneration

 The place where Non gave birth to Saint David is now named Capel Non, and is marked by the Chapel of St Non.
-Close to the ruins of this chapel is her holy well; nearby also stand a modern retreat house, and a chapel dedicated to Our Lady and Saint Non built in 1934.
+Close to the ruins of this chapel is her holy well; nearby also stands a retreat house, and a chapel dedicated to Our Lady and Saint Non built in 1934.
 The ruins are easily accessible from the Pembrokeshire Coastal Path.
 Other churches bear her name in Devon, Ceredigion and Carmarthenshire.

 Non's relics were initially venerated at Altarnun in Cornwall.
 However, these were destroyed during the Reformation.
 Medieval glass fragments which remain above the altar may depict Non; there is a holy well nearby with a long tradition of bringing the insane to be immersed (one legend has them being thrown in backwards) in hope of a cure.
 She is also the patron of Pelynt in Cornwall where there is St Nonna's Holy Well.

 Non died at Dirinon, Brittany, ten miles east of Brest, and is buried there; her shrine can still be seen in Dirinon's parish church.
-An alterenative legend puts here being martyred at the hands of druids at Bradstone in Devon where the church is dedicated to her.
+An alternative legend puts her being martyred at the hands of druids at Bradstone in Devon where the church is dedicated to her.

 St Non's feast day is given as 2 March by Mullins and by the 18th century text of Browne Willis cited by Rees.
 Nash Ford identifies 3 March as her date of death.
 3 March is also the date recognised by Simpson.
 She is listed under 5 March in the 1995 revision of the Church in Wales calendar.
 At the Parish of Pelynt, which contains St Nonna's Holy Well, the feast of St Nonna is celebrated on the second Sunday after Midsummer's Day.

 St Non is not officially commemorated in the current liturgy of the Roman Catholic Church: she does not appear in the 2004 edition of the Roman Martyrology, nor the Roman Catholic calendar for Wales.